 Today, that sounds quaint.
 According to The Guardian, digital music downloads overtook sales of physical recordings on CD or vinyl way back in 2012.
-And more recently, even digital downloads have fallen as Americans get more and more of their tunes through music streaming services.
-In 2019, streaming accounted for roughly 80% of all the music industry’s revenues, according to the Recording Industry Association of America (RIAA).
+More recently, even digital downloads have lost ground to music streaming services.
+In 2020, streaming accounted for 85% of all the music industry’s revenues, according to the Recording Industry Association of America.

 All this technology has made listening to music significantly cheaper.
-According to Digital Trends, the average consumer spent $156 on music in 2017, with less than $15 going to streaming music.
-The main reason that number is so low is that savvy consumers know there are several ways they can get most of their digital music for free — leaving more money in their budgets to enjoy a live concert or two.
+According to a 2017 Nielsen report (via Digital Trends), the average consumer spends only $156 on music each year.
+Savvy consumers know there are several ways they can get most of their digital music for free — leaving more money in their budgets to enjoy a live concert or two.

 How to Listen to Music for Free Online

 There are three primary ways to get your favorite music for free online.
 Which one you choose depends on what you’re looking for.

 Today, streaming services are indisputably the most popular way to listen to music.
 With a streaming music service, you don’t own the songs you play, but on the plus side, you’re not limited to the number of tracks you can fit on your phone or MP3 player.